dhdzmota/NFL-Big-Data-Bowl-2025/README.md

 additional folder inside `tracking`.
 This second folder should contain files with the names from tracking_week_1.csv to tracking_week_9.csv.
 This is the only information required to train the model.
-- Step 2: Go to src, and there, execute the following command:
+- Step 2: In root location, execute the following command:
-`python general_pipeline.py`, this will automatically execute the corresponding scripts to create features and train the model locally.
+`python general_pipeline.py`, this will automatically execute the corresponding scripts to create features and train the model locally which will be saved at `models` file.
 - Step 3: Open jupyter notebook and go to the `notebooks` folder, open the `model_use.ipynb` to use the notebook on a dataset who was never used for training.